alexnoob/BasketBall-GM-Rosters/README.md

 Custom Rosters for Basketball GM

-If you want to play this exact version:
+If you want to play with a custom roster:

 * Download the JSON file
 * In BBGM, create a new custom league, then select the "UPLOAD LEAGUE FILE" feature under "CUSTOMIZE"